 The Steps Involved In Supply Chain Management

 From materials through manufacture and distribution, each significant stage of a product’s journey through the supply chain has its own set of business processes and disciplines.
-Most processes that used to be done on paper are now handled by supply chain management software.
+Most processes that were once done manually on paper are now managed by supply chain management software.

 Here is a step-by-step explanation of supply chain management.